haimatrix99/ai-hackathon-2025/README.md

 ## Setup

-To setup the stockbroker, install dependencies from the root of the monorepo:
+To setup, install dependencies from the root of the monorepo:

 ```bash
 npm install